 Walking on uneven ground eg forest paths, grass, cobbles, kerbs is more difficult due weakness and lack of ankle stability.

-A foot drop maybe temporary or permanent depending on the condition.
-In many cases surgical intervention is not an option therefore conservative or non surgical management needs to be considered.
+In many cases surgical intervention is not an option therefore conservative or non-surgical management needs to be considered.

-The primary focus is to optimise the potential for recovery and improve quality of walking.
+The primary focus of Physiotherapy is to optimise the potential for recovery and improve quality of walking.
 The initial step is to have a physiotherapy assessment.

-This provides a baseline level of function.
-It is carried out by our neurophysiotherapy team who specialise in neurological conditions.
-An integral part of management is the use of splints / orthosis and electrical stimulation.
+This provides a baseline level of function essential for a treatment plan.
+An integral part of management is the use of splints / orthosis.
+Electrical stimulation may also be considered.